bhuftier/weighted-string/README.md

 ### Option for weighted strings

-Stream manipulators decribe in this section work for weighted strings and collection of weighted strings.
+Stream manipulators decribed in this section work for weighted strings and collection of weighted strings.

 #### Gaps